DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/edge-unit/create-internal-unit.md

 <!-- 3.
 Component Repository Settings.
 Configuration for KubeEdge and Kant cloud component repositories:

-    - KubeEdge Image Repository: The image repository for KubeEdge cloud components.
+    - KubeEdge Container Registry: The container registry for KubeEdge cloud components.
-        - Default: The system-provided default image repository address, storing images of KubeEdge cloud components such as cloudcore.
+        - Default: The system-provided default container registry address, storing images of KubeEdge cloud components such as cloudcore.
-        - Custom: If the user stores KubeEdge cloud component images in their own image repository, they can choose a custom repository address.
+        - Custom: If the user stores KubeEdge cloud component images in their own container registry, they can choose a custom repository address.

     - KubeEdge Helm Repository: The Helm application repository for KubeEdge.
 If the desired Helm repository is not available in the dropdown options, you can click the __Create Repository__ button on the right to create a new Helm repository.

-    - Kant Image Repository: The image repository for the required cloud components, where "Kant" refers to the cloud-edge collaboration module.
+    - Kant Container Registry: The container registry for the required cloud components, where "Kant" refers to the cloud-edge collaboration module.
-        - Default: The system-provided default image repository address, storing images of the required cloud components for the cloud-edge collaboration module, such as kant-worker-admission.
+        - Default: The system-provided default container registry address, storing images of the required cloud components for the cloud-edge collaboration module, such as kant-worker-admission.
-        - Custom: If the user stores the required cloud component images in their own image repository, they can choose a custom repository address.
+        - Custom: If the user stores the required cloud component images in their own container registry, they can choose a custom repository address.

     - Kant Helm Repository: The Helm application repository for the required cloud components, where "Kant" refers to the cloud-edge collaboration module.
 If the desired Helm repository is not available in the dropdown options, you can click the __Create Repository__ button on the right to create a new Helm repository.